How to define a variable in Python

 print(user_name, UserAge, isActive, _private_var)--OUTPUT--alice 25 True secret

-• A leading underscore, as in _private_var, is a convention that tells other developers a variable is intended for internal use.
+• A single leading underscore, like in _private_var, is a convention that tells other developers a variable is intended for internal use.

 Advanced variable concepts